dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Finally, we'll build some UI to display them using a `UILabel`.
 To save time, you may use the provided code [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source1.swift?raw=true).

-## Track scores using an Rx stream
+## Track scores using a ReactiveX stream

-In order to determine which is the appropriate scope for our score stream, we should consider where this stream would be used.
-We need it in the OffGame scope to display the scores.
-We also need to update the score when a game is won, when TicTacToe invokes its TicTacToeListener up to LoggedIn scope.
-Therefore, the lowest scope that encompasses all the access needs is LoggedIn.
+In order to determine which scope our score stream should live in, we should consider where this stream would be used.
+We need it in the OffGame scope to display the scores from a previous game.
+We also need to update the score when a game is won, when the TicTacToe RIB invokes its `TicTacToeListener` up to LoggedIn scope.
+Therefore, the lowest scope that encompasses all the access requirements is LoggedIn.

-Create a score Rx stream class/file in the LoggedIn folder.
+We'll create a score ReactiveX stream file and class in the LoggedIn folder.

 To save time, here’s the implementation of the [ScoreStream](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source2.swift?raw=true) class.

 Notice there are two versions of the score stream protocol, a read-only version named ScoreStream, and mutable version named MutableScoreStream.
 We’ll go over how they are used below.

-Create a shared ScoreStream instance at the LoggedIn scope in LoggedInComponent.
+Create a shared `ScoreStream` instance at the LoggedIn scope in `LoggedInComponent`.
 ```swift
 var mutableScoreStream: MutableScoreStream {
     return shared { ScoreStreamImpl() }
 }
 ```

-A shared instance means singleton per scope.
+A shared instance means that it's a singleton per scope.
 This allows us to keep a single score stream for LoggedIn RIB and all of its children.
 Streams are typically scoped singletons, as with most stateful objects.
 Most other dependencies, however, should be stateless, therefore, not shared.

 Notice how the property is not fileprivate, but rather internal.
-This is because we know we would need to expose it to children scopes.
-Otherwise, all properties in the base FooComponent class should be fileprivate.
+This is because we need to expose it to child scopes.
+Otherwise, all properties in the a component class should be fileprivate.
 Furthermore, only dependencies that are directly used in the RIB should be placed in the base implementation, with the exception being stored properties that are injected from dynamic dependencies, such as the player names.
-In this case, because LoggedIn RIB directly uses the mutableScoreStream in LoggedInInteractor, it is appropriate for us to place the stream in the base implementation.
+In this case, because LoggedIn RIB directly uses the `mutableScoreStream` in the `LoggedInInteractor` class, it is appropriate for us to place the stream in the base implementation.
 Otherwise, we would have placed the dependency in the extension LoggedInComponent+OffGame.

-Pass mutableScoreStream into LoggedInInteractor so we can update it later.
-We’ll also need to update the LoggedInBuilder to make things compile.
+Now, lets pass the `mutableScoreStream` into the `LoggedInInteractor` so that it can update the scores later.
+We’ll also need to update the LoggedInBuilder to make the project compile.

 ```swift
 func build(withListener listener: LoggedInListener, player1Name: String, player2Name: String) -> LoggedInRouting {
     let component = LoggedInComponent(dependency: dependency,